mattvonrocketstein/ymir/docs/content/pages/about.md

 Contributing
 =============

+**Pull requests and feature requests are welcome**, just use [the githubs](https://github.com/mattvonrocketstein/ymir/issues).

+**Testing:**.
+All tests are run with tox.
+Afterwards, you can view the coverage results in the `htmlcov` folder.

+    $ pip install tox
+    $ tox

-Pull requests and feature requests are welcome, just use [the githubs](https://github.com/mattvonrocketstein/ymir/issues).
-Tests are run with tox.
-To maintain consistent style in the library, please use the same precommit hooks as me.
+**Commit hooks**: To maintain consistent style in the library, please use the same precommit hooks as me.
 To install precommit hooks after cloning the source repository, run these commands:

     $ pip install pre-commit
     $ pre-commit install

+**Documentation:**  Contributions to this documentation (in the `docs` folder of the source root) are also welcome.
+If you make significant changes, run the documentation test-server and the script to check for broken links.

+    $ cd docs
+    $ fab run # runs the auto-updating test server for the markdown docs

+In another terminal, run the crawler script against the test server

+    $ fab check_links

 Footnotes
 =============